 To expand first on the larger picture, the year 2021 was globally among the seven warmest on record and experienced a summer of extremes, according to findings reported by the EU's Copernicus Climate Change Service.
-The report shows that the last seven years globally were the seven warmest on record with a noticeable gap.
+The report shows that the last seven years globally were the seven warmest on record by a clear margin.
 Within that time, 2021 ranks among the cooler years, alongside 2015 and 2018.
 Europe was just 0.1 K above the 1991-2020 average in 2021 but experienced its warmest summer.

 Similar to the large-scale temperature trend, the temperature recordings of 2021 in the surface waters of Darss Sill were also well above the long-term mean.
-The yearly mean temperature (Table 4) for the year 2021 of 9.79 °C was lower than in 2020 (10.75 °C) and 2018 (10.54 °C).
+The yearly mean temperature (Table 4) for the year 2021 of 9.79 °Cwas lower than in 2020 (10.75 °C) and 2018 (10.54 °C).
 Annual mean surface-layer temperatures for 2021 are ranked in the top ten since 1992 (i.e. in the upper quartile).
 The standard deviation of the surface layer temperatures reveals average values.
 The lowest temperature recorded was 1.68 °C (Table 6), close to the mean minimum values.

 This can also be seen in Figure 10.
 Here, we show the anomaly of the near-surface temperature.
 The climatology was based on the data set of REYNOLDS et al. 2007 and covered the period 1982 to 2011.
 This period is close to the national reference period (1981-2010).
-In winter and autumn, the water was up to 2.0 K warmer than the long-term mean.
-During spring, the surface waters were close to normal, only interrupted by a cold anomaly in May (which was caused by a lower than average air temperature).
-The summer temperatures were up to 2 K warmer, only lowered by sporadic upwelling events at Darss Sill during phases with easterly winds (beginning of June, end of July, and in the second week of August).
+In winter and autumn, the water was up to 1.5 K warmer than the long-term mean.
+During Spring, the surface waters were close to normal, only interrupted by a cold anomaly in May (which was caused by lower than average air temperature).
+The summer temperatures were 2 K warmer, only lowered by sporadic upwelling events at Darss Sill during phases with easterly winds (beginning of June, end of July, and in the second week of August).

-The mean salinity and its standard deviation of different depth levels at the station Darss Sill is given in Table 4.
+The mean salinities and their standard deviations at the station Darss Sill are given in Table 4.
 The values of the lowermost two sensors reflect the near-bottom variability in salinity.
 They are, therefore, a sensitive measure for the overall inflow activity.
 Unlike 2016 and 2014, both characterised by strong inflow activity, 2021 shows below-average mean salinity and average near-bottom salinity fluctuations.
 The variability at the 19 m sensors can be ranked below average.
 The low mean salinity, combined with the low variability, indicates a weak inflow activity in 2021.